 aa) Inheritance by descendants (Section 7:55 of the Civil Code)

 Legal heirs are, first of all, the children of the deceased person; two or more children inherit in equal shares.
 In the place of a child (or a more distant descendant) debarred from succession, the descendants of a debarred person succeed in accordance with the rules of substitution, that is,

 - in equal shares among themselves;

 - in aggregate, the share that their debarred ascendant would have inherited.

 However, when determining the share of the estate accruing to the descendants of the deceased person, the so-called obligation to restore gifts (hotchpot) of the descendants must also be taken into consideration (see point e)).

 ab) Inheritance by parents and parents’ descendants (Section 7:63 of the Civil Code)

-If the testator has no descendant and had no spouse (or if they are excluded from succession), the parents of the descendant succeed in equal shares.
+If the deceased person has no descendant and had no spouse (or if they are excluded from succession), the parents of the deceased person succeed in equal shares.
 In the place of a parent debarred from succession, the descendants of such parent succeed in the same manner in which the descendants of a child succeed in its stead (in accordance with the rules of substitution).
 If a parent debarred from succession has no descendant, or if the descendant is excluded from succession, the other parent alone or his descendants succeed.

 ac) Inheritance by grandparents and grandparents’ descendants (Section 7:63 of the Civil Code)